 Model step

-By default, Model are trained only during experiment mode.
-You can use the parameters ‘train’ within executions_options property or directly as run() or experiment() parameter to determine if pipeline execution should attempt to train your model or only use it for prediction.
+A Model step is used to train a machine learning model, run inference with an existing one, or both, depending on how you execute your pipeline.
+By default, models are trained only during experiment mode.
+You can use the train parameter within execution_options or directly as a parameter of run() or experiment() to control whether a pipeline execution should retrain the model or only use it for prediction.

 pipeline.add_model(